Kindle Direct Publishing: Plagiarized books and piracy

-Authors like Nora Roberts, Rebecca Maye Holiday and Stephen King have had their work plagiarized and copied by users on Kindle Direct Publishing.
+Authors like Nora Roberts and Stephen King have had their work plagiarized and copied by users on Kindle Direct Publishing.
 Plagiarism, both of traditionally-published and self-published titles, has been a growing problem on Kindle Direct Publishing.
 These stolen titles may retain a permanent metadata record on Google Books, Goodreads and Ingram if assigned an ISBN (Kindle Direct Publishing offers authors of print books a "free KDP ISBN" option which immediately places any assigned title into Bowker and Ingram's databases), although many plagiarized titles also occur in the form of Kindle eBooks with only an ASIN and no ISBN, as this allows a higher quantity of the plagiarized title to be sold off in a short amount of time, leaving almost no trace if the plagiarist does get caught.
 The legal recourse affecting the plagiarist, who may use a pseudonym to publish under, is limited, moreover because Amazon's data is almost immediately imported into Ingram and Goodreads, this runs the risk of the plagiarized book's metadata overriding or superseding the original author's metadata.
 Having plagiarized book metadata removed from the internet is challenging; Goodreads considers plagiarized books with metadata to be valid book records and typically will not remove them, instead merging them into the author's metadata so that the plagiarist's name appears on the author's records, while Google Books requires a notice from Ingram before it will actually take down metadata for a plagiarized book imported by Ingram's data.
 According to author David Gaughran, who has long been campaigning against the ease of plagiarism through self-publishing platforms, "Amazon said don't worry, we have robust systems in place to prevent fraud, and it was all bullshit... it hurts authors much more than Amazon.
 They might see it as only affecting 0.2% of books or whatever, but the top scammers are making over $100,000 a month – money that comes from the author fund, not Amazon's end.
 These people gaming the system will roll a huge chunk of that back into advertising too, which either brings readers to the website, or goes directly back into Amazon's pocket via Amazon Ads."
 Nora Roberts, meanwhile, described Kindle Direct's system as "absurdly weak" and "enraging" to her.
 "This culture, this ugly underbelly of legitimate self-publishing is all about content.
 More, more, more, fast, fast, fast".